 Introduction to Stock Index Trading

 Index trading is gaining popularity among traders and Indices charts are now provided alongside currency charts.
-To train our traders that want to start trading these financial instruments we have prepared a tutorial for studying how to trade these financial instruments.
-Just like forex, these financial instruments are also leveraged products - this is one of the explanations why these instruments have gained a lot of popularity.
+We have arranged a tutorial for our traders to learn trading these financial instruments, which will be helpful if they want to start trading these instruments.
+Similar to forex, these financial instruments are also leveraged products - this is one of the reasons why these financial instruments have attracted & gathered a lot of popularity.

-A stock market index tracks the performance of a group of stocks selected from a particular stock exchange market - for example in the UK, the FTSE 100 index tracks the performance of the top 1 hundred corporations listed on the London Stock Exchange Market.
+A stock market index tracks how well a group of stocks are doing from a specific stock exchange market.
+For example, in the UK, the FTSE 100 index tracks how the top 1 hundred companies on the London Stock Market are performing.

-Most popular indices track the performance of blue chip companies in the various stock exchange markets around the world.
-The stocks of these blue chip corporations are the most traded in any particular exchange market because the blue chip corporations represent the best corporations in a particular country - therefore this means these indices are the best tools for analyzing the performance of any particular stock exchange market.
+Most popular indexes track the performance of blue chip companies in the various stock exchange markets around the world.
+The stocks & shares of these blue chip corporations are the most traded in any given exchange market because the blue chip corporations represent the best corporations in a given country - therefore this means these indices are the best tools for analyzing the performance of any particular stock exchange market.

 Stock Indices Trading